sindresorhus/got/readme.md

 The URL to request as simple string, a [`http.request` options](https://nodejs.org/api/http.html#http_http_request_options_callback), or a [WHATWG `URL`](https://nodejs.org/api/url.html#url_class_url).

 Properties from `options` will override properties in the parsed `url`.

+If no protocol is specified, it will default to `https`.

 ##### options